JanviDhonde/BritishAirways_DataScience/README.md

 # British Airways Data Science Job Simulation
 **BritishAirways_DataScience:** <br>
 Completed British Airways' Data Science job simulation on Forage, analyzing customer review data and building a predictive model to understand buying behavior.
 Gained skills in Python, web scraping, data visualization, and machine learning.
-Presented insights in PowerPoint for business decision-making.
+Presented insights in PowerPoint for business decision-making..

 **Repository Overview:**
 This repository showcases my experience in British Airways' Data Science job simulation on the Forage platform.
 In this simulation, I explored how data science drives business success at British Airways, focusing on customer insights and predictive modeling.
 I analyzed customer reviews, built a predictive model, and communicated insights effectively.